khimo/khimo.github.io/bli-guides/bli-quick-setup-guide.md

 ## Creating Scenes {#create-scenes}

-_BeoLiving Intelligence_ Scenes are the way you can control several products at the same time.
+_BeoLiving Intelligence_ Scenes are the way you can control actions performed on several products with one touch.
 > For example, you can create a Scene that sets the source of a speaker on _Deezer_, while at the same time setting _YouTube_ on a TV.

 Each time you execute the Scene those commands will be executed on your _BeoLiving Intelligence_, and what's more, you can schedule the Scene to execute at a given time or periodically.